albertvila/dotfiles/README.md

 - In order to fix an issue with Google Sheets when typing on Dark Mode, just change the settings to Filter+ under DarkReader --> More --> Filter+, then select Only for docs.google.com site.
 - For the rest of the sites try using the Dynamic filter if the highlighted text on Chrome is not visible

+### Tampermonkey for Chrome
+- Open the extension settings, configure Dropbox sync and import the last backup

 ## Manual steps specific for Linux

 ### Gnome-terminal